-Jeremy Quin was elected as the Member of Parliament for the Horsham constituency in May 2015.
-He ceased to serve in this capacity with the dissolution of Parliament on 2nd May, 2017.
+Jeremy Quin was first elected as the Member of Parliament for the Horsham constituency in May 2015 and re-elected in June 2017 and again in December 2019.

-Whilst serving in Parliament he was very actively engaged in the constituency at every level.
-In Westminster he was particularly focused on issues impacting the constituency.
-He has helped convene debates on Southern Rail and on "Fair Funding" in education: drawing on his extensive contact with local schools and personal experience prior to his election as a school governor.
-Prior to 2015 Jeremy was previously involved in the establishment of a Free School for autistic students, was chairman of a countryside educational charity and served as an ambassador for the charity “Debate Mate” which encourages competitive debating, especially focusing on improving skills and confidence is less privileged schools.
+He is actively engaged in the constituency at every level.
+In Westminster he is particularly focused on issues impacting the constituency.
+He helped convene debates on Southern Rail and on "Fair Funding" in education: drawing on close contact with local schools and personal experience prior to his election as a school governor.

-He was a keen supporter of airport expansion at Heathrow rather than Gatwick.
-He believes that expansion at Heathrow is in the national interest - and prevents the extraordinary strain on local infrastructure that a new runway at Gatwick would create.
-He campaigned hard on the issue and was delighted by the Government's decision in favour of expanding Heathrow.
-While Jeremy supports the jobs and economic benefit that Gatwick brings to our area he continues to represent constituents on issues such as aircraft noise
+He is a keen supporter of airport expansion at Heathrow rather than Gatwick.
+He believes that expansion at Heathrow is in the national interest - and prevents having to mitigate the huge strain on local infrastructure that the construction of a new runway at Gatwick would create.
+While Jeremy supports the jobs and economic benefit that Gatwick brings to our area he continues to represent constituents on issues such as aircraft noise.

-Jeremy was selected by the Parliamentary Conservative Party to serve in his first term on the Work and Pensions Select Committee.
+Jeremy was selected by the Parliamentary Conservative Party to serve on the Work and Pensions Select Committee.
 Financial Inclusion is an issue close to his heart; he is a former director of a credit union - providing alternative means of accessing banking services and an ethical alternative to "doorstep lending".
-Prior to his election in 2015, he served as a regular overnight volunteer in a homeless shelter.
+Prior to his election in 2015, he was also a regular volunteer in a homeless shelter.
 From January 2016 through to his appointment to the Government in 2018, Jeremy served as a member of the Financial Inclusion Commission a cross-party body which works to improve financial inclusion and as the Chairman of the All Party Parliamentary Group on Credit Unions.

-He also takes a close interest in Economic and Treasury issues.
+He also takes a close interest in Economic issues.
 This follows a professional career as a Company Adviser: on leaving University he joined NatWest Securities (which later became part of Deutsche Bank) becoming a Managing Director of his firm in 2001.
-In 2008-2009 at the request of HM Treasury he joined them on secondment serving as Senior Corporate Finance Adviser.
+In 2008-2009 he joined HM Treasury on secondment serving as their Senior Corporate Finance Adviser through the financial crisis.

-He was born in Aylesbury and is married to Joanna, who is a solicitor.
-They both knew Horsham and its surrounding villages well before Jeremy was first selected and have enjoyed making their home in the constituency.
+He was born in Aylesbury and is married to Joanna.
+They both knew the constituency well before Jeremy was first selected and have enjoyed making their home in Horsham.

-The son of a primary school teacher and agricultural merchant (later ordained as a Church of England Vicar) Jeremy attended St Albans School before reading History at Oxford where he was also President of the Oxford Union.
+The son of a primary school teacher and agricultural merchant (later ordained as a Church of England Vicar) Jeremy attended St Albans School before reading History at Oxford.